Schema

 export class Event extends Entity.Class<Event>('Event')({

-name: Type.Text,
+name: Type.String,

-description: Type.Text,
+description: Type.String,

 }) {}